Bantchee/Sign-Up-Form/README.md

 # Sign-Up-Form
 ## Discription
-    A sign up form page.
+    A sign up form page for a gym membership.
 ## Learn Outcomes
     Using mostly HTML and CSS, I will build a sign up form deminstrating advances HTML and CSS concepts.
 I might use a little JavaScript.
 ## Features